KohoVolit/vaa2012-2/www/prezidentske-volby-2018/match/README.md

 https://volebnikalkulacka.cz/prezidentske-volby-2018/match/?format=json&q={"1":-1,"2":1}&w={"2":true}&key=plasky_platek&complete=1

+#### Alternative server
+There is an alternative API server set for the Czech presidential elections API: https://a.volebnikalkulacka.cz

 ### Response
 If the requested format is set to `json`: The response is (ordered) JSON array with individual items representing the candidates: